 - Private Attorneys General Act (PAGA) representative actions in the retail and hospitality industries

 - Single-plaintiff Fair Employment and Housing Act and Title VII litigation.

 - Successfully defended a major coffee retailer in a PAGA action alleging that the client had violated California law regarding meal breaks.
 The case involved a number of unsettled legal issues, including the discovery to which a PAGA plaintiff is entitled, a PAGA plaintiff’s burden of proof and whether violations can be proven using representative evidence in the absence of proof of an unlawful policy or practice.
 The court concluded that to the extent any violations occurred, it was due to human error in implementing the client’s lawful policies.

-- Obtaining summary judgment on a PAGA representative action alleging unlawful alternative workweek schedules
+- Obtained summary judgment, affirmed by the 9th Circuit, on a PAGA representative action alleging unlawful alternative workweek schedules.

 - Won summary judgment on a PAGA representative action challenging rounding of time punches and wage statements.

 - Won summary judgment in the district court in a class action alleging that the client committed multiple Labor Code violations by searching employees’ bags after they clocked out and before they left the premises.
 Successfully avoided potentially millions of dollars of liability.